 Once you’ve opened your cottage cheese, make sure you reseal the package well.
 If it’s not resealable, transfer your cottage cheese to an airtight container.

-This will help protect your cottage cheese against bacteria, moisture, and other odors in your refrigerator.
+This will assist in safeguarding your cottage cheese from bacteria, dampness, and different smells in your fridge.